Skip to site content

 Life Safety Code and Environment of Care

 Kenith Franks, REHS, Life Safety Code and Environment of Care Coordinator, Division of Quality Assurance and Patient Safety, Kenith Franks is an enrolled member of the Oglala Sioux Tribe.
 Kenith Franks received a Bachelor’s Degree in Public Health from Fort Lewis College.
 Several Internships with the Office of Environmental Health in the Great Plains Area were completed during his time at Fort Lewis College.
-In 2013, Mr. Franks started working with Indian Health Service.
-His career began as an Environmental Health Officer with Great Plains Area Office promoting Industrial hygiene, NFPA, OSHA, EPA, Injury Prevention, Health Promotion, Sanitation, Pest Control with the Oglala Sioux Tribe and the Tribes various programs.
+In 2013, Mr. Franks started working with the Indian Health Service.
+His career began as an Environmental Health Officer with the Great Plains Area Office, promoting Industrial hygiene, NFPA, OSHA, EPA, Injury Prevention, Health Promotion, Sanitation, and Pest Control with the Oglala Sioux Tribe and the Tribe's various programs.
 Kenith Franks is a Registered Environmental Health Specialist.
-In 2019, Mr. Franks transferred to become Safety Officer at the Pine Ridge Service Unit Hospital.
-Mr. Franks has collaborated with other Great Plains Area Service Unit Safety Officers with best practices regarding Life Safety Code and EOC compliance.
+In 2019, Mr. Franks transferred to become a Safety Officer at the Pine Ridge Service Unit Hospital.
+Mr. Franks has collaborated with other Great Plains Area Service Unit Safety Officers with best practices regarding the Life Safety Code and EOC compliance.

 Division of Compliance